ISISComputingGroup/ibex_developers_manual/Galils-Under-SECI.md

 Limits
 - Within IBEX we will set the `HLM` and `LLM` fields
+- SECI limits (user and soft limits) are software only, so are never sent to the controller.
 - Where the soft limits are set, but the user limits are either set to infinity or 0, then the soft limits should be used
 - Where the soft limits are set to infinity or 0 then the limits will be set to 0 and a message added to the 'things to be aware of' part of the system
 - If the user limits are larger than the soft limits, but not infinite, then the soft limits will win as those are the final limits used within the move normally